kubeflow/website/content/docs/pipelines/pipelines-quickstart.md

 Kubeflow Pipelines.
 If you need a more in-depth guide, see the [end-to-end tutorial](/docs/pipelines/tutorials/pipelines-tutorial/).

+* This quickstart guide shows you how to use one of the samples that come with the Kubeflow Pipelines installation and are visible on the Kubeflow Pipelines user interface (UI).
+You can use this guide as an introduction to the Kubeflow Pipelines UI.
+* The end-to-end tutorial shows you how to prepare and compile a pipeline, upload it to Kubeflow Pipelines, then run it.

 ## Deploy Kubeflow and open the pipelines UI

 Follow these steps to deploy Kubeflow and open the pipelines dashboard: